BewhiskeredBard/homebridge-scout/README.md

   * **`stay`:** Probably `Home`.
   * **`away`:** Probably `Away`.
   * **`night`:** You should add one to your Scout system if you don't have one, but you *can* use the same value you did for `stay` here.

+#### Optional

+The following configuration options are optional and change the default behavior.

+* **`reverseSensorState`:** V1 Scout systems can get into a state where all of the sensor states are reversed.
+If this option is set to `true`, it reverses the sensor state of access sensors, door panels, and motion sensors reported to HomeKit so they work correctly in this scenario.

 ### Example